Chaste/chaste-docker/README.md

 2. For more sustained Chaste development, you may wish to use another [bind mount](https://docs.docker.com/storage/bind-mounts/) to overlay the volume's `~/src` folder with a host directory containing the Chaste source code e.g. `-v /path/to/chaste_code:/home/chaste/src`.
 Chaste may then need to be recompiled within the container with `build_chaste.sh <branch/tag>` or if you already have the code in the mounted host folder, cloning can be skipped before recompiling with `build_chaste.sh .`.
 This will make the same source files easily accessible on both the host and within the Docker container, avoiding the need to copy files back and forth.
 This may result in slower I/O than when stored in a Docker volume, however this problem may be ameliorated on [macOS](https://docs.docker.com/storage/bind-mounts/#configure-mount-consistency-for-macos) with the [`delegated` option](https://docs.docker.com/docker-for-mac/osxfs-caching/#examples) e.g. `--mount type=bind,source="$(pwd)"/chaste_code,destination=/home/chaste/src,consistency=delegated`.

 3. Alternatively, use the utility `docker-sync`: http://docker-sync.io/.
 This works on OSX, Windows, Linux (where it maps on to a native mount) and FreeBSD.

+### Within the container
+To edit the Chaste code (in `~/src`), nano is installed in the image for convenience when small tweaks need to be made, along with `git` for pushing the changes.

 Testing
 -------